-I. Our EarthMost Occasion: A Rarest Confluence of Favorable Features and Close Calls
+I. Our EarthMost Distinction: A Rarest Planetary Confluence of Life in Person Favorable Conditions

 Hanlon, Michael.
 Save the Universe.
 Aeon Magazine.
 April, 2015.
 On this popular online salon, a British science journalist opens with a subtitle sentence: It is only a matter of time before our Universe goes black, cold and dies.
 Must this be the end of the road for life?
 Based on the latest scientific findings, since our precious Earthkind could well be the only phenomenal people and planet ever able to contravene and co-create, a future Save the Universe Project is proposed.
 The posting goes on to entertain mundane issues such as intentionally slowing down cosmic expansion within its aim to broach the very idea, possibility, vista, and challenge.

 The Universe will end, not with a bang, but with a whimper, maybe 10 googol years from now.
 That is, if no one tries to do anything about it.
 So, what can be done?
 Should life surrender to its sad, entropic fate, or should we (for ‘we’ are the only entities we know of who might be able to make a difference) at least begin to think about postponing – perhaps indefinitely – the death of the only home we have?
 (3) The project is not really about saving the Universe, but about saving the life within it, life without which, after all, the cosmos is just gas and rocks and vacuum.
 It might prove that the ultimate answer to the problem of life, the universe and everything is not, as Douglas Adams joked, 42, but simply finding a way to keep the show on the road forever.
 (5)